OBOFoundry/OBOFoundry.github.io/principles/fp-005-delineated-content.md

 2.Possible need for controlled vocabulary for scope/domain (for example: Anatomy, Upper Level Ontology, Disease, Phenotype, Applicable taxonomy)

 ## Criteria for Review
-A scope (‘domain’) MUST be declared in the registry data.
+A scope (‘domain’) MUST be declared in the registry data, and terms from the ontology have to fall within that scope.

 [This check is automatically validated.](checks/fp_005)